 We demonstrate integrity and openness in all our work.
 We are accountable to our partners and funders and we take responsibility for our performance in all decisions and actions.
 We freely share information about our work and welcome dialogue and discussion.

-Our academic and operational independence as a coalition of three universities enables us to act as a neutral convener in complex, multi-stakeholder environments.
+Our academic and operational independence enables us to act as a neutral convener in complex, multi-stakeholder environments.
 Guided by principles of academic freedom, our advice, research and programming are grounded in critical thinking and meet the highest standards of professional integrity.